Aaron-Nelder/ATK_Voxel_Engine/README.md

-# ATK_Voxel_Engine
+# ATK_VoxelEngine
-A voxel engine build using unity as the base
+A voxel engine built using the unity game engine as a base